CERTCC/SSVC/docs/topics/enumerating_decisions.md

     - [Coordinator Triage](../howto/coordination_triage_decision.md)
     - [Coordinator Publication](../howto/publication_decision.md)

-Structuring decisions about vulnerability management action priority is the core concept of SSVC.
+Structuring decisions about vulnerability management action priority is a core concept of SSVC.
 However, we also recognize that each stakeholder has different responsibilities and therefore different decisions to make.
 Furthermore, even when stakeholders are making similar decisions, they may have different goals and constraints, which lead to different priorities.